evdatsion/go-amino/CONTRIBUTING.md

 # Contributing

 Thank you for considering making contributions to go-amino!
-This repository follows the [contribution guidelines] of tendermint and the corresponding [coding repo].
+This repository follows the [contribution guidelines] of aphelion and the corresponding [coding repo].
 Please take a look if you are not already familiar with those.

 Besides what you can find in aforementioned resources, there are a few things to consider specific to go-amino.
 They are outlined below.